rchowdary/keeplearning/_posts/2021-01-11-Descriptive-Statistics.md

 ### Sample mean

 If we have quantitative variables, the first measurement is sample mean.
-The mean of a set of n observations of a variable is denoted as $\barx$ and is defined as sum of all the observations by total number of observations (n).
+The mean of a set of n observations of a variable is denoted as $$\barx$$ and is defined as sum of all the observations by total number of observations (n).

 Mean is essentially the centroid of the observations.
 The mean describes what a “typical” sample value looks like, or where is the “center” of the distribution of the data.